Tap-Payments/goSellSDK-Android/README.md

   ```
 <a name="api_sdkTrigger"></a>
 ## SDKTrigger
-**SDKTrigger** is the main interface for goSellSDK from you application, so you can use it to start SDK with pay button or without pay button is up to you.
+**SDKTrigger** is the main interface for goSellSDK library from you application, so you can use it to start SDK with pay button or without pay button.

 <a name="api_sdkTrigger_properties"></a>
 ### Properties